-As in case of jobs, each workflow also gets its own artifact store.
-On the workflow page look for "Workflow Artifacts" button.
+As in the case of jobs, each workflow also gets its own artifact store.
+On the workflow page look for the "Workflow Artifacts" button.

 Workflow artifacts can be used for storing various build and test reports and build artifacts.
 Promoting build artifacts through blocks and pipelines of a workflow is another common use-case.